waldi/sopuko/README.md

 # Sopuko

-A small vanilla-js sudoku implementation implemented at the beach 🏖️
+A small vanilla-js sudoku implementation, implemented at the beach 🏖️